North Carolina Highway 10: Original route description

-NC 10 ran from Greensboro to Elon College, Burlington, Graham, and entered Hillsborough on parallel route east just north of the current interstate on Ben Johnson Road.
-The road followed the Eno River to Hillsborough and turned left on King Street(which no longer an intersection).
+NC 10 ran from Greensboro to Elon College, Burlington, Graham, and entered Hillsborough on a parallel route east just north of the current interstate on Ben Johnson Road.
+The road followed the Eno River to Hillsborough and turned left on King Street (which no longer is an intersection).
 The route turned right onto Churton St. (NC 86) and went south from Hillsborough across the interstate and turned east on Old NC 10.
-The route then curved to the right a short distance past NC 751 onto the now Bennett Memorial Road, down to directly in front of the Bennett Place (Now a Civil War Historical site), followed along Neal road, then over to Comfort Lane (The Durham Freeway is now built over this section of the road), under the railroad pass and reconnected to US 70 immediately before Cole Mill Road in Durham.
+The route then curved to the right a short distance past NC 751 onto the now Bennett Memorial Road, down to directly in front of the Bennett Place (now a Civil War Historical site), followed along Neal road, then over to Comfort Lane (The Durham Freeway is now built over this section of the road), under the railroad pass and reconnected to US 70 immediately before Cole Mill Road in Durham.
 The road entered Durham on Hillsborough Road, then turned right onto 9th Street, left onto Main Street through to Alston Avenue and Angier Avenue.
 It followed Angier Ave. to Miami Road at Bethesda, where it headed south until NC 54 at Nelson.
-It then mostly followed NC 54 to Maynard Road in Cary; there it bounced to Chapel Hill Road, Durham Road, finally Hillsborough Road into Raleigh.
+It then mostly followed NC 54 to Maynard Road in Cary; there it bounced to Chapel Hill Road, Durham Road, finally Hillsborough Street into Raleigh.

 NC 10 left Raleigh and then passed through Smithfield, Princeton, Goldsboro, La Grange, Kinston, New Bern, Havelock, and terminated in Beaufort.